FelDev/felixparadis.com-v3/content/posts/gatsby-weird-errors/index.md

 message my way.

 So, here is a collection of weird errors and the solutions I found (collection of one, to start 🙄).
-For futur-me and, perhaps, present-you.
+For future-me and, perhaps, present-you.

 ## The result of this StaticQuery could not be fetched.
 This is likely a bug in Gatsby and if refreshing the page does not fix it, please open an issue in https://github.com/gatsbyjs/gatsby/issues